openSUSE/news-o-o/_posts/2011-09-03-opensuse-weekly-news-issue-191-is-out.markdown

 Distribution users will now only be offered the GPLed openJDK.
 In a recent announcement, Oracle declared openJDK to be the new official reference implementation for Java SE7.
-Along with that move, Oracle dropped the â€œDistributorâ€™s License for Java (DLJ)â€ which was required for redistributing Sun Java.
+Along with that move, Oracle dropped the “Distributor’s License for Java (DLJ)” which was required for redistributing Sun Java.
 Users depending on Sun/Oracle Java are now required to download it directly from the oracle website.
 Since the acquisition of sun by oracle, the companny has been known for questionable moves which alienate parts of the opensource community.
 Among these was the OpenOffice dispute which led to the departure of many developers to form LibreOffice.
 The former sun-owned mysql database has also seen a fork called MariaDB.
-According to Jaeger, openSUSE will continue to provide the existing packages in the [Java:sun:Factory](https://build.opensuse.org/project/show?project=Java%3Asun%3AFactory) project but will not update them anymore and wonâ€™t ship them with the new distribution.
+According to Jaeger, openSUSE will continue to provide the existing packages in the [Java:sun:Factory](https://build.opensuse.org/project/show?project=Java%3Asun%3AFactory) project but will not update them anymore and won’t ship them with the new distribution.
 Users are urged to switch to either openJDK or the versions available directly from Oracle.

-â€
+”